 "I am working with kids in the Indianapolis Public Schools, and I can honestly say that of all the classes I took as an undergrad, the counseling ones have been the most helpful for what I am doing now and for my future plans."
 Margo Weber, Class of 2014

-- Program sheet effective for students starting at IUB in the summer of 2015 and after
+- Program sheet effective for students starting at IUB in the summer of 2015 and spring 2016

 - Program sheet effective for students starting at IUB between summer 2014 and spring 2015